Skip to section

 Expert Tip.

-If you want to trade on margin, consider going with Interactive Brokers instead.
+If you want to trade on margin, consider using Interactive Brokers instead.
 You’ll get a better interest rate (between 5.6% and 6.6%) plus a more advanced set of trading tools.
+Oh, and you’ll get access to mutual funds, bonds and forex.

 Last, let me say a word about Webull’s educational materials, aka “Investor Education Centre”.